SoK: Rowhammer on Commodity Operating Systems: Rowhammer Attacks

 \mypara{Targeting \texttt{setuid} process} \texttt{setuid} is for set user ID on execution, which is a type of file permission in Unix-like operating systems such as Linux.
 When an unprivileged user launches a binary with \texttt{setuid}, the binary will run with root privilege rather than the user privilege.
-Gruss et al.~\cite{gruss2017another} mount the first attack as an unprivileged process against a \texttt{setuid} process.
+Gruss et al.~\cite{gruss2017another} mount an attack from an unprivileged process against a \texttt{setuid} process.
 They break MMU-enforced inter-process isolation and bypass all existing defenses prior to their proposed attack.
 Particularly, they abuse the page cache eviction policy to corrupt opcodes of critical branches in the \texttt{setuid} process, resulting in root privilege escalation.

-\mypara{Targeting Kernel} Kernel is one of the most appealing target and there are four attacks breaking user-kernel isolation and corrupting page tables, resulting in kernel privilege escalation from an unprivileged native process.
+\mypara{Targeting Kernel} {Kernel is one of the most appealing targets.} There are four attacks breaking user-kernel isolation and corrupting page tables, resulting in kernel privilege escalation from an unprivileged native process.

-Specifically, Seaborn et al.~\cite{seaborn2015exploiting} mount the first rowhammer attack against kernel in the x86 architecuture.
+Specifically, Seaborn et al.~\cite{seaborn2015exploiting} mount the first rowhammer attack against kernel in the x86 architecture.
 They propose abusing the \texttt{mmap} interface to spray the last-level page-table pages, some of which will be placed adjacent to attacker-accessible pages.
-CATTmew~\cite{cheng2019cattmew} demonstrate the first attack against CATT~\cite{brasser17can}, the first DRAM-aware user-kernel isolation.
+CATTmew~\cite{cheng2019cattmew} demonstrates an attack against CATT~\cite{brasser17can}, the first DRAM-aware user-kernel isolation.
 They have observed the so-called memory-ownership weakness of CATT, that is, there exist kernel buffers that are still accessible to unprivileged users in the presence of CATT.
 With this observation, they hammer video buffers or SCSI Generic buffers and trigger bit flips in some page tables created by \texttt{mmap}.
-PThammer~\cite{zhang2020pthammer} introduces the first implicit hammer-based attack, which tricks the CPU into hammering page tables, resulting in other page table corruption.
-Drammer~\cite{van2016drammer} performs the first rowhammer attack in the ARM architecture.
+PThammer~\cite{zhang2020pthammer} introduces implicit hammer-based attack, which tricks the CPU into hammering page tables, resulting in other page table corruption.
+Drammer~\cite{van2016drammer} performs an attack against the ARM architecture.
 It abuses the page frame allocation policy of Linux buddy allocator to surgically induce bit flips in a target page-table entry.